dstein64/recrun/README.md

 recrun
 ======

-recrun in an acronym that stands for "retain essential content, remove unwanted noise".
+recrun is an acronym that stands for "retain essential content, remove unwanted noise".
 It uses the Diffbot Article API to extract relevant content from an article web page.
 A Diffbot token is required to use the extension.